arjitpriyam/Automated_Assistant/README.md

 ## NOTE
 ### For using this, clone the repository and simply run the final.py file and have fun.
+### Other files can be used as a reference for futher projects.

 ## Installation